 Fairfax Creek: At both logger locations (FX10 [Figure 9] and FX20 [Figure 10]), temperatures tended to be high for salmonids.
 Fairfax Creek has a culvert at its mouth that is a total barrier to salmonid passage.
 The barrier also causes major flooding in downtown Fairfax; treating both problems was identified in the Capital Improvement Program for the Ross Valley Watershed Program.
-Unfortunately, it is not likely to be implemented unless the Town of Fairfax makes major efforts to obtain funding.
+Because the culvert is on Town of Fairfax property, treating the undersized culvert will depend on the Town of Fairfax initiating major efforts to obtain funding.
 There is a second dam, just downstream of 300 Olema Road.
 If both barriers to salmonid passage could be treated, then it would be prudent to work on adding riparian vegetation and structure to improve salmonid habitat.